wp-plugins/livehelp-chat/readme.txt

 Add LiveHelp chat to you site.
 Provide fast reliable chat to assist your customer.
 Cloud based no setup fees.
 Fully customizable!
 = 1.0.1 =
 * Added a new set of seven buttons.
+= 1.2.0 =
+* Added dynamic widget with activation rules (asynchronous JS).

 == Upgrade Notice ==

 = 1.0.0 =
 First release of Livehelp plugin.
 = 1.0.1 =
 Second stable release with more features.
+= 1.2.0 =
+Define activation rules of the new dynamic chat widget.